 Signs You Might Be Using Too Many Pouches

 Nicotine overdose can sneak up on you, especially with pouches that are so convenient and discreet.
-Watch for these signs:
+Signs of exceeding your nicotine pouch safety threshold include:

 If you’re experiencing these symptoms, try reducing the number of pouches or switching to a lower strength.